danieleskebby/skebbyAPI/C# .NET/README.md

 # C# .NET skebby API SDK

-This is the C# .NET version of skebby API SDK.
+This is the C# .NET version of Skebby API SDK.

 ## Usage